-$sky model \sim CMB{tot} + FreeFree + Synchrotron + CO + dust$ (1)
+$sky \ model \sim CMB{tot} + Free-Free + Synchrotron + CO + dust. \ (1)$

 In Eq.
-1, there is only one extragalactic component, the CMB anisotropies.
-The CIB large scales ($\ell < 100$) anisotropies are negligible with respect to the galactic dust component, and are included in it.
-CMB{tot} is the total CMB anisotropies map containing the solar dipole and the primary cosmological anisotropies.
-The CMB{tot} intensity is described by a single map of δT{CMB} at all frequencies.
+(1), there is only one extragalactic component, the CMB anisotropies.
+The CIB large-scale ($\ell < 100$) anisotropies are negligible with respect to the Galactic dust component, and are included in it.
+The first term CMB{tot} is the total CMB anisotropies map containing the solar dipole and the primary cosmological anisotropies.
+The CMB{tot} intensity is described by a single map of $\delta T{\rm CMB}$ at all frequencies.

 The three next terms of Eq.
-1 are the low frequency foregrounds: free-free, synchrotron emission, and CO emission lines.
-In intensity, the free-free and synchrotron emissions are respectively one, and two orders of magnitude smaller than the CMB anisotropies at 100 GHz.
-The free-free emission, which is only one order magnitude lower than the dust at 100 GHz, benefits from a stable and accurately known SED.
+(1) are the low-frequency foregrounds: free-free, synchrotron emission, and the CO emission lines.
+In intensity, the free-free and synchrotron emissions are respectively one and two orders of magnitude smaller than the CMB anisotropies at 100 GHz.
+The free-free emission, which is only one order magnitude lower than the dust at 100 GHz, benefits from a stable and accurate SED.
 Furthermore, the synchrotron emission is lower than other emissions by orders of magnitude at higher frequencies.
-Thus free-free and synchroron emissions are removed in an open loop, using Planck Legacy results (Planck Collaboration X 2016).
-In the HFI data, the CO lines emission are derived using only the large differences of response between detectors within a frequency band containing a CO line and the Planck Legacy CO template maps are used.
-Nevertheless, their amplitude are updated, consistently with the new dust model.
+Therefore, free-free and synchrotron emissions are removed in an open loop using Planck Legacy results (Planck Collaboration X 2016).
+In the HFI data, the CO line emission is derived using only the large differences of response between detectors within a frequency band containing a CO line, and the Planck Legacy CO template maps used are detector noise limited.
+Nevertheless, their amplitudes are updated consistently with the new dust model.

 The last term of Eq.
-1, the interstellar dust emission, is the dominant foreground at frequencies above 100 GHz.
-It is described by a new model:
+(1), the interstellar dust emission, is the dominant foreground at frequencies above 100 GHz, and is described by a new model:

-$$dust = f(v)Dust + \frac{\partial f(v)}{\partial \beta} \Delta Dust_1 + \frac{\partial^2 f(v)}{\partial \beta^2} \Delta Dust_2 \quad , \tag{2}$$ where $f(v) = Planck function(v, T) \times \left(\frac{v}{v_0}\right)^{\beta}$, v_0 beeing the reference frequency of the Dust map.
+$$\text{Dust} = f(\nu)\text{Dust} + \frac{\partial f(\nu)}{\partial \beta}\Delta\text{Dust}1 + \frac{\partial^2 f(\nu)}{\partial \beta^2}\Delta\text{Dust}2,$$ (2)

+where the SED f(v) = Planck function $(v, T) \times \left(\frac{v}{v_0}\right)^{\beta}$, with v_0 being the reference frequency of the Dust map.

-The temperature T and the index β are very correlated when fitted in the range of frequencies used in this work, thus the temperature is taken as constant, and the SED variations are only described by the variations of the β parameter.
-Given the available number of degrees of freedom (5 frequencies), this has been shown acceptable in the HFI frequency range from previous work using a broader frequency range from the absolute intensity maps from COBE.
-The single temperature adopted 18 K has been shown to give good SED fits for the H I dominant phase of the interstellar medium but also for the subdominant H +, that show very similar SED (Lagache et al. 1998).
+The temperature T and the index β are highly correlated when fitted in the range of frequencies used in this work, and therefore the temperature is taken as constant, and the SED variations are only described by the variations of the β parameter.
+Given the available number of degrees of freedom (five frequencies), this has been shown to be acceptable in the HFI frequency range from previous work using a broader frequency range from the absolute intensity maps from COBE.
+The single temperature adopted, 18 K, has been shown to give good SED fits for the HI dominant phase of the interstellar medium but also for the subdominant H II, which show very similar SED (Lagache et al. 1998).

-The novelty of this dust model is the use of an analytical description of the averaged SED, and the introduction of two additive correction modeling the effects of the SED spatial variations.
+The novelty of this dust model is the use of an analytical description of the averaged SED, and the introduction of two additive corrections modeling the effects of the SED spatial variations.

 The first term of Eq.
-2, Dust, is the initial dust map (see further), propagated from the frequency v_0 to each single detector map with a frequency v.
-Furthermore, the frequency is taken at the effective frequency that takes into account the difference of the response of the detector to a dust SED with the response to the CMB orbital dipole signal used to calibrate the detector with high accuracy in K{CMB}.
+(2), Dust, is the initial dust map (see further), propagated from the frequency v_0 to each single detector map with a frequency v_b with the mean SED.
+Furthermore, the frequency is taken at the effective frequency that takes into account the difference between the response of the detector to a dust SED and the response to the CMB orbital dipole signal used to calibrate the detector with high accuracy in K{CMB}.